lacaulac/brainfuck-jit-compiler/README.md

-# Brainfuck JIT compiler
+# Brainfuck AoT compiler

+*This project is inactive.
+It was supposed to be a just-in-time compiler, but due to a lack of time stayed as an Ahead-of-Time compiler*

-This is a half-baked attempt at making a x64 brainfuck kinda-just-in-time compiler.
+This was a half-baked attempt at making a x64 brainfuck kinda-just-in-time compiler.
 The "kinda" part comes from the fact that the compiler isn't quite capable of compiling on the fly at the moment and instead does compile the code before actually running it.
-The reason for that is that this the first time I'm writing something that's somewhat close to a compiler (hence the choice of the Brainfuck language) and I didn't want to over-complicate the task at first, since I'd really like to be able to make it capable of real JIT compiling.
+The reason for that is that this the first time I'm writing something that's somewhat close to a compiler (hence the choice of the Brainfuck language) and I didn't want to over-complicate the task at first, since I'd have really liked to be able to make it capable of real JIT compiling.

 ## How does it work?